robertoalonsotrillo/MetaBow_MediaPipe/README.md

 * MiniConda 3.7 at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
 * Pip at [https://pypi.org/project/pip/](https://pypi.org/project/pip/)

-MOVE TO INSTALLATION IF YOU HAVR CONDA INSTALLED IN YOUR SYSTEM You can follow this detailed link [https://developers.google.com/earth-engine/guides/python_install-conda#mac](https://developers.google.com/earth-engine/guides/python_install-conda#mac)  to install on MAC too
+MOVE TO INSTALLATION IF YOU HAVE CONDA INSTALLED IN YOUR SYSTEM You can follow this detailed link [https://developers.google.com/earth-engine/guides/python_install-conda#mac](https://developers.google.com/earth-engine/guides/python_install-conda#mac)  to install on MAC too

 1. Download the Miniconda installer to your Home directory.
 Add commands in terminal.